Sonjajo/workoutwars22/README.md

 sudo touch /etc/uwsgi/sites/workoutwars.ini
 ```

-4. You should now see your changes reflected in production!
+4. Changes may take up to/around an hour to be reflected in production.

 ### Some Useful Tips